Have you checked this latest 31-point SEO checklist?

 Google Search Console is a very effective, must‐have tool for all webmasters.

-It allows you monitor your performance in search and view the keywords for which your website rank.
+It allows you monitor your website performance in search and view the keywords for which your website rank.
 You can also refer to various site improvement tips provided there.

 Keyword Research Checklist